A Brief History Lesson…August 29, 2017

 Open enrollment is a big undertaking for companies, regardless of size, industry, or location.
 Viewed as an HR professional’s tax season, the project encompasses planning, execution, and evaluation.

 Every year companies allow their employees to make changes to their benefit elections.
 Some opt for passive enrollments.
 Others choose a more active approach.

 Regardless of your preferred style, here are four rules of thumb concerning this annual event:

 - Spread out the work.
-While the IRS, along with your carrier contract, dictate when you must allow for enrollment changes, nothing prevents you from early planning and action taking.
+While the IRS, along with your carrier contract, dictates when you must allow for enrollment changes, nothing prevents you from early planning and action-taking.
 Sprinkle in staff reminders throughout the year to help them stay educated about their plan design, eligibility requirements, and carrier resources.
 When the mass is clear on what to expect, a reduction in frustration and confusion is likely to occur.

 The timing is inevitable.
 The deadlines are the same.
 The approach can be different.
 Analyze your methods, and take the bull by the horns.
 Grab a cup of coffee, and plan out your roadmap!